Dylan Holmes

-Dylan Avery Holmes (/en/; born 22 March 1997) is an Australian professional women's footballer who plays as a midfielder for Adelaide United in the A-League Women.
+Dylan Avery Holmes (/en/; born 22 March 1997) is an Australian professional women's footballer who last played as a midfielder for Adelaide United in the A-League Women.

 Early life and education

 Holmes was born to English and American parents in São Paulo, Brazil.
 Throughout her childhood, Holmes spent time living in Northern California, Santiago and Ilo.
 In 2007, Holmes moved to Adelaide, South Australia.
 She attended Scotch College and graduated in 2014 after doing well academically and being captain in her final year.
 Her home town is Heathfield, in the Adelaide Hills.

 Club career

 Adelaide United (2018–2021)

 Holmes returned to Adelaide United for the first time since the 2014 W-League season where as she played only seven games.
 She played her first game for the season in a 0–0 against Melbourne Victory.

 Adelaide City (2019–2021)

 In February 2019, Holmes returned to Adelaide City ahead of the 2019 WNPL (Women's National Premier Leagues) season.